-The Three Degrees of Network, Mass and Interpersonal Communication
+Media Convergence The Three Degrees of Network, Mass, and Interpersonal Communication

-This second edition furthers the conversation around the ongoing society-wide and worldwide digitalization of human communication.
+This second edition furthers conversations about the ongoing society-wide and worldwide digitalization of human communication.

 The second edition includes: